Can members of the public visit West Norwood Cemetery?

 Are there plans to remove the scaffold at the top of the site and rebuild the church that once stood there?

 West Norwood Cemetery originally had two Gothic chapels at the crest of the hill.
 The Dissenters' chapel was damaged by a bomb during World War II.
 This chapel was largely demolished above ground by the Cemetery Company in 1955.
 The site is now the current crematorium.

 The Episcopal chapel was demolished, except for the catacombs, by the Cemetery Company in 1960.
 They created a memorial rose garden in its place, however the design impacted the historic catacombs.
 This chapel’s site currently has a ‘scaffold hat’ to help protect the catacombs.

-Nb: Lambeth Council compulsorily purchased the cemetery in 1965.
+Lambeth Council compulsorily purchased the Cemetery in 1965.

-There are no plans to rebuild the Episcopal Chapel at present but through the Heritage Lottery Fun project, there are plans to provide more opportunities to learn more about the two original chapels, their designs and purpose.
+There are no plans to rebuild the Episcopal Chapel at present but through the NHLF project, there are plans to provide more opportunities to learn more about the two original chapels, their designs and purpose.
 Discussions are also taking place for future development of the Episcopal Chapel site.

-All commercial and non-personal photography or filmmaking must seek permission from Lambeth Film Office by emailing email@example.com or calling 0207 620 0391.
+All commercial and non-personal photography or filmmaking must seek permission from Lambeth's Communications and Film office.
+For further details, please follow this link.